 I went to college with the intent of becoming a Social Worker.
-However, I was born sensitive and empathetic.
-These two traits are the same ones that drew me to social work, and repelled me from it.
+However, I was born sensitive and empathetic; the two traits are the same ones that drew me to social work, also repelled me from it.

-I was the girl who would cry on the train because someone, in thier advanced years, was sitting alone and looked sad.
+I was the girl who would cry on the train because someone, in their advanced years, was sitting alone and looked sad.
 I would pick up that sadness and hold it inside my chest until it leaked out of my eyes.
-Not a great way to deal with things in socail work.
+Not a great way to deal with things in social work.
 My ex-husband, then my boyfriend, made me take a hard look at what it might be like for me to deal with real issues for children and adults in our society.
-HE was right.
+He was right.
 I was not ready for that.

-After my third baby (I stayed home full-time after a few weeks back to work after my second child) I have sevre post-partum depression.
+After my third baby (I stayed home full-time after a few weeks back to work after my second child) I have severe postpartum depression.
 I could not stop crying or worrying about hurting my baby.
 I tried numerous medications, various physical programs.
 Nothing worked.

-I met a freind of a friend who was a Coach and had also suffered from post-partum depression.
+I met a friend of a friend who was a Coach and had also suffered from postpartum depression.
 She suggested that I would make a great life coach.
 Hmmm..

-As I was looking at myself during my 2 years of post-partum (I said it was serve), I also realized that a big part of my issue was my marriage.
+As I was looking at myself during my 2 years of postpartum (I said it was severe), I also realized that a big part of my issue was my marriage.
 I was not happily married.
-We worked on it, but in the end, we were better off going in dofferent directions.
+We worked on it, but in the end, we were better off going in different directions.
 And here I am today.

-I was always meant to help other people, but I had to help myself first.
-And While I "hold space" for people tpo discover and transform themselves, I continue to learn and grow.
-I learn as much if not more from my clients than they learn from me.
-We are all courageous and beautoful bright stars, when we allow it.
+While I "hold space" for people to discover and transform themselves, I continue to learn and grow.
+I learn as much, if not more, from my clients than they learn from me.
+We are all courageous and beautiful bright stars, when we allow it.
 I want to help people allow it all!
 Thank you for reading all of this, if you did.
 I hope you did not fall asleep.